 Interrelationship of culture, society, and religion; religion and social stratification; religious, economic, and political institutions; social change and religion.
 Emphasis on American society and institutions.
 Prerequisites: ASB 102 (or SOC 101 or 301) and an additional 3 hours in sociology or instructor approval.
-General Studies: L2/SB.
+General Studies: L/SB.

-SOC 421 Sociology of Education.
+SOC 421 Education and Society.
 (3) S

 Contemporary sociological perspectives are used to examine effects of schools and schooling on individuals and society.
 Prerequisite: SOC 101 or 301 or instructor approval.
+General Studies: SB.